skavvathas/Social-Media-App-React.js/README.md

 ###  route /home

-(From user with username `mat` is the below screenshots) In the mid the user can scroll down to see and other posts from users.
+(From user with username `mat` is the below screenshots).

+In the middle the user can scroll down to see and other posts from users.

 ![home](https://github.com/skavvathas/Social-Media-App-React.js/assets/122029632/914eb6ed-9848-429e-97af-777258ef4269)